ambagasdowa/mkforms/README.md

 - Validator

   - ✓ Create a validator engine[ Map inputs id's with a unique answer table]
+  - ▢ Create a validator manual or automatic switch or on,off option

 - Api [Server](https://github.com/ambagasdowa/bms_connector.git) Development